svenvanheugten/filename-counter/README.md

 Filename Counter
 ----------------

+Usage: `FilenameCounter [path]`

+This program counts how many times a filename (minus the extension) appears in the file's contents.

 Additional assumptions:

 * The file fits in memory, which makes it OK to use `File.ReadAllText`, rather than having to stream the input.